Geri Moulton with "The Good Book."

 Many people have expressed interest in being a part of Geri Moulton Children's Park.
 We welcome this interest and encourage everyone to join us in growing a park that is a gift to all...especially, to children.

 If you are interested in contributing to, or commissioning, sculpture works of art for permanent installation in Geri Moulton Children's Park, we would like to visit with you.
-Please call or e-mail Ginny Turner in the USA Development Office at (251) 460-7084 if you would like more information.
+Please call the USA Office of Development at 251-415-1636 if you would like more information.